 Currently, we do not use contact forms.
 If you were to enter information into a contact form we may use it to communicate with you, but such information is not mined nor shared with others.

-If you should upload images to the website or arrange to, you should avoid uploading images with embedded location data (EXIF, GPS) included.
-Visitors to the website can download and extract any location data from images on the website.
-However, meta data is stripped from images at the time of upload.
+If you should arrange to provide images that we will upload, you should avoid images with embedded location data (EXIF, GPS) included.
+Visitors to the website can download and extract any location data from images on the website, and you may wish to keep such information private.
+We try to strip metadata from images at the time of upload.

 Embedded content from other websites